AndrewHenderson/marionette-redux/README.md

 ## `mapStateToProps`

-These work exactly as they do in [React Redux](https://github.com/reactjs/react-redux).
+Mappings work the same as in [React Redux](https://github.com/reactjs/react-redux).

 `mapStateToProps` can be a property on the component itself (as seen in the previous example) or it can be passed to `connect` as the first argument: